-- Prior to any activities within the demarcated work areas, topsoil material shall be removed to a depth of 300 mm or deeper if specified by the engineer in consultation with the ECO, and stockpiled in a designated area for use in rehabilitation of the site post construction. - Topsoil from the still relatively natural area (the top 15 -20 cm) should be removed and be used for rehabilitation after construction on site or in the immediate vicinity of the site. - Any area where the topsoil will be impacted by construction activities, including the construction offices and storage areas, must have the topsoil stripped and removed and covered with herbaceous vegetation (other than alien species), overlying grass and other fine organic matter and stockpiled for subsequent use in rehabilitation. - Topsoil storage areas must be convex and should not exceed 2 m in height.
+- Prior to any activities within the demarcated work areas, topsoil material shall be removed to a depth of 300 mm or deeper if specified by the engineer in consultation with the ECO, and stockpiled in a designated area for use in rehabilitation of the site post construction.
+Only sufficient topsoil is to be stored for rehabilitation purposed. - Topsoil from the still relatively natural area (the top 15 -20 cm) should be removed and be used for rehabilitation after construction on site or in the immediate vicinity of the site. - Any area where the topsoil will be impacted by construction activities, including the construction offices and storage areas, must have the topsoil stripped and removed and covered with herbaceous vegetation (other than alien species), overlying grass and other fine organic matter and stockpiled for subsequent use in rehabilitation. - Topsoil storage areas must be convex and should not exceed 2 m in height.
 The Contractor must ensure that the material does not blow or wash away.
-The use of a bund wall should be considered, if appropriate, for the storage of the top soil. - The topsoil should be stored outside the 1:50 flood level within demarcated area.
+The use of a bund wall should be considered, if appropriate, for the storage of the top soil. - The topsoil should be stored outside the 1:50 flood level within demarcated area. - Topsoil shall be kept separate from overburden and shall not be used for building or maintenance of access roads. - Topsoil must be treated with care, must not be buried or in any other way be rendered unsuitable for further use (e.g. by mixing with spoil) and precautions must be taken to prevent unnecessary handling and compaction. - In particular, topsoil must not be subject to compaction greater than 1 500 kg/m2 and must not be pushed by a bulldozer for more than 50 m.
+Trucks may not be driven over the stockpiles. - Topsoil from different soil types must be stockpiled separately and replaced in the same areas from which they were taken if this proves to be the case.
+Specific attention should be given to the areas that may house rare and threatened species. - Topsoil areas must be demarcated in order to ensure the safekeeping of topsoil and to separate different stockpile types.